Why Microgreen Seed Density is Important

 Isn’t that what we, as home microgreen growers want?
 Nutritious plants and economically feasible plantings.

 Let’s see why seeding density is so important.

 Low Seed Density

-Too few seeds mean your tray won't have as many microgreens growing in the tray.
-In effect, you've wasted your time, electricity, and soil volume.
+Too few seeds mean your tray won’t have as many microgreens growing in the tray.
+You’ve wasted your time, electricity, and soil volume.
 It will cost you more money and time.

 Now, none of the supplies are pricey, but planting at a low seeding density makes each tray of microgreens more expensive.